slimphp/Slim-Website/docs/v3/start/web-servers.md

 title: Web Servers
 ---

-It is typical to use the front-controller pattern to funnel appropriate HTTP requests received by your web server to a single PHP file.
+It is typical to use the front-controller pattern to tunnel appropriate HTTP requests received by your web server to a single PHP file.
 The instructions below explain how to tell your web server to send HTTP requests to your PHP front-controller file.